Canon 800D vs M6

 |131 x 100 x 76 mm, 532 g||112 x 68 x 45 mm, 390 g|

 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS 800D and the Canon EOS M6?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 The physical size and weight of the Canon 800D and the Canon M6 are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 800D – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M6 is considerably smaller (42 percent) than the Canon 800D.
 Moreover, the M6 is markedly lighter (27 percent) than the 800D.
 In this context, it is worth noting that neither the 800D nor the M6 are weather-sealed.